monkeydom/macruby_corecanvas/README.md

 - Keep it light and maintainable and maintain it running from OS X Lion upwards
 - make it ideal for production class generative image generation

+### examples
+run all the examples via

+	macrake examples

 ## Heritage